MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 ## Step 3: Migrate by using Database Migration Service

-Contoso admins migrate the managed instance via Azure Database Migration Service by following the instructions in the [step-by-step migration tutorial](/azure/dms/tutorial-sql-server-to-azure-sql).
+Contoso admins migrate the managed instance by using Database Migration Service.
+They follow the instructions in the [step-by-step migration tutorial](/azure/dms/tutorial-sql-server-to-azure-sql).
 They can perform online, offline, and hybrid (preview) migrations.

-In brief, Contoso admins do the following:
+Contoso admins do the following:

-- They create an Azure Database Migration Service instance with a Premium SKU that's connected to the virtual network.
+- They create an Database Migration Service instance with a Premium SKU that's connected to the virtual network.
 - They ensure that Database Migration Service can access the remote SQL Server via the virtual network.
-This would entail ensuring that all incoming ports are allowed from Azure to SQL Server at the virtual network level, the network VPN, and the machine that hosts SQL Server.
+This step involves ensuring that all incoming ports are allowed from Azure to SQL Server at the virtual network level, the network VPN, and the machine that hosts SQL Server.
-- They configure Azure Database Migration Service:
+- They configure Database Migration Service:
   - Create a migration project.
   - Add a source (on-premises database).
   - Select a target.